ibc/protoo-website/source/index.html.md

 Parameter    | Description
 ------------ | ------------------------------
-info         | An object with information about the connection attempt. accept       | Function to be called by the application if the connection must be accepted. reject       | Function to be called by the application if the connection must be rejected.
+info         | An object with information about the connection attempt. accept       | Function to be called if the connection must be accepted. reject       | Function to be called if the connection must be rejected.

 The `info` object has the following fields: